Tiger game played with forty

 Tiger game played with forty, translation of meurimueng-rimueng peuet ploh, is a two-player abstract strategy board game from Sumatra, Indonesia.
 The last part of the name, ploh, is sometimes spelled "plo".
 It is specifically played by the Acehnese.
-The game was described in The Achehnese by Hurgronje, O'Sullivan, and Wilkinson in 1906 and described on page 204.
+The game was described in The Achehnese by Hurgronje, O'Sullivan, and Wilkinson in 1906.
+The game is basically an enlarged version of alquerque, played on four adjoining alquerque boards arranged as a square array, resulting in 81 intersection points.
+The same board is used in zamma.
+The rules are exactly those of alquerque, except that captures are not compulsory.

 It is also played in Java, Indonesia where it is called dam-daman.
 However, dam-daman is also a general term for draughts (checkers) in Indonesia.
 The game is also played in India especially in Punjab where it is called ratti-chitti-bakri.
-The game is basically an enlarged version of alquerque.
-Four alquerque boards are joined together to form a square consisting of 81 intersection points.
-The same board is used in zamma.
-The rules are exactly those of alquerque, except that captures are not compulsory.

-Satoel is a similar game played in Simeulue island (or Simalur island) off the west coast of Sumatra.
-It uses the same board except two additional board sections are added on two opposite sides of the board.
-The board sections are triangular and cross sliced adding an additional 6 intersection points each, thus bringing the total number of intersections points to 93.
-Moreover, each player has 46 pieces.
-Setup and play is almost the same as that of meurimueng-rimueng peuet ploh, except for a few differences which are noted in the setup and rule sections below.
-It was briefly described by H.J.R.
-Murray in A History of Board-Games Other Than Chess (1952).
-Murray cites Edw.
-Jacobson's Tijdschrift Voor Indische Taal-, Land- En Volkenkunde (1919) as his source, which is written in Dutch.